Regardless of which calibrator or screen you have, please read this brief article first.

 What prints to choose

-- A range of color prints that encompass all corners of the color spectrum (some skin, some blue skies, some green trees, some pink fabric, etc, etc.) Emphasis on photos that represent your own style of photography.
+- A range of colour prints that encompass all corners of the colour spectrum (some skin, some blue skies, some green trees, some pink fabric, etc, etc.) Emphasis on photos that represent your own style of photography.

-- Note: Don’t worry about including any really vivid colors, such as hot pinks.
+- Don’t choose any really vivid colours, such as hot pinks.
 They are unlikely to be printable anyway, and will just serve to confuse the calibration issue.
-Stick to “moderate” colors.
+Stick to "moderate" colours.

 The light around your computer is very important for editing, and print comparison.
 Please read this article and consider the light that you’re in.
 If necessary, make changes to your environment.

 Some calibrators have the ability to read your light, and recommend calibration settings based upon it.
 Some even have the ability to change your screen while you’re using it, according to changes in your lighting.
 I do not recommend using either of these functions.
 If there is a problem with your lighting, fix it at the source, rather than changing your monitor to compensate for it.